Twice-Baked Sweet Potatoes

 Check out Favorite Healthy Sweet Potato Recipes to see lots of tasty ideas using sweet potatoes!

-How to make Twice-Baked Sweet Potatoes:
+How to make Savory Twice-Baked Sweet Potatoes:

 - Choose two large sweet potatoes with straight sides, and cut each into 3 thick slices about 2 1/2 inches tall.
 Save the end pieces too so the mashed sweet potato from those can become part of the filling.